DC 7328Digestive System38 CFR § 4.114

 A 0% rating requires: Status post intestinal resection, asymptomatic.
 A 80% rating requires: Status post intestinal resection with undernutrition and anemia; and requiring total parenteral nutrition (TPN).
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Intestine, small, resection of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Intestine, small, resection of qualify for TDIU?

-What evidence do I need to establish service connection for Intestine, small, resection of?
+What evidence supports a higher rating for Intestine, small, resection of?

-What is the C&P exam like for Intestine, small, resection of?
+What happens at the C&P exam for Intestine, small, resection of?

 Get a Personalized Rating Analysis